whoan/vuepress-theme-canvas/README.md

 You will see a README file in your docs folder (if you didn't have one yet) and it's there to let `vuepress` render the *Home* page.
 See more information [here](https://vuepress.vuejs.org/default-theme-config/#homepage).

 > Important note: The root README will be ignored by the theme and won't be listed as a blog post.
-For the same reason, all its content (expect for the front matter) will be ignored.
+For the same reason, all its content (except for the front matter) will be ignored.

 ## Running your brand new blog